Ruby Tuesday isn’t super vegan friendly, but they do have some decent sides to choose from, and an unlimited salad bar (buffet).

 Vegan Sides at Ruby Tuesday:

-- Fresh Baked Potato (Specify no Butter or Sour Cream or Cheese)
+- Fresh Baked Potato (No Sour Cream or Cheese)

-- Fresh Baked Sweet Potato (Specify no butter or Sour Cream or Cheese)
+- Fresh Baked Sweet Potato (No Sour Cream or Cheese)

 - House-baked Soft Pretzels (No Cheese Queso)